russelldb/riak_core/docs/ring_claim.md

 - The target_n_val is upheld, no node owns two partitions within the default target_n_val when the number of nodes is at least the target_n_val;
 - No over-claiming, no transition leaves one node with less than ring_size div node_count partitions
 - All partitions are assigned;
-- No nodes with no claim are assigned any nodes.
+- Nodes with no claim are not assigned any vnodes.

 However there are two significant issues with this property based testing:
 - It assumes one node is added at a time, it does not test for bulk adding of nodes, in particular that bulk-adding which may occur when the cluster is first set-up (e.g. to transition from 1 node to 5 nodes);